-The size of this chicken is exceptional and is known for being a tall breed of chicken and is considered to be the largest original French chicken breed.
+The Barbezieux chicken is known for its exceptional size and is considered the largest original French chicken breed.
 Being the tallest chicken in Europe, Barbezieux is often referred to as a mix of turkey and chicken.
 Due to its superior quality, it is highly prized even to its place of origin, which is France.

 History of Barbezieux Chicken